Bird Millman: Personal life

 Millman's first two marriages were brief: one ending in annulment, the other in quick divorce.
 Her third husband was Harvard graduate and military veteran, Joseph Francis O'Day, who died shortly after losing his fortune in the stock market crash of 1929.

 Death

-Destitute, Bird joined her mother and extended family in her native Colorado, where she died of uterine cancer several months before her fiftieth birthday.
+Destitute, Bird joined her mother and extended family in her native Colorado, where she died of uterine cancer at age 49.
 Her eulogy was written by author Dixie Willson (sister of composer Meredith Willson).

 Circus Hall of Fame

 Bird Millman was inducted posthumously into the International Circus Hall of Fame in 1961.

 Fictional

 She is mentioned briefly in Gwenda Bond's book Girl on a Wire as the main protagonist's idol.